8 Ways Eating Eggs Hurts Chickens

 1. It takes about 34 hours for a hen to produce just one egg.
-So to keep up with the demand for eggs, nearly 300 million hens are used by the U.S. egg industry every year.
+So to keep up with the demand for eggs, more than 300 million hens are suffering in the U.S. egg industry right now.

 That’s a whole lot of hens.

 2. Chickens have a natural life span of 10 to 15 years.
 But in the egg industry, their lives are two years full of misery, starting right when they’re born. ?

 3. Chicks are hatched in large incubators (devices to help keep them warm) like these.
 That means they will never see their moms.

 4. Shortly after being born, girl and boy chicks are separated.
 The girls are sent to a life in the egg industry, and because they’re worthless to the egg industry, millions of male chicks are either tossed into trash bags to suffocate or ground up alive.